pankaj-kumar-techie/multi-site-spa/CONTRIBUTING.md

-# Contributing to Techie Loonds SPA Architecture
+# Contributing to the SPA Platform

 First off, thanks for taking the time to contribute! 🎉